satansdeer/satansdeer.github.com/src/pages/posts/magical-mystery-guide-for-async-await-in-javascript/index.md

 })
 ```

-Ok, the part where we use our imaginary __API__ looks nice now, but the other code is cryptic!
+OK, the part where we use our imaginary __API__ looks nice now, but the other code is cryptic!
 What does that `*` in function declaration do and what are those `yield` statements?

 The asterisk after the `function` statement makes it create a __generator function__ and the `yield` keyword pauses __generator function__ execution and the value of the expression following the `yield` keyword is returned to the generator's caller.